-The Children and Young People’s (CYP) Task Force aims to advocate for and drive the development of accessible and high-quality palliative care for children and young people through the EAPC.
+The Children and Young People’s (CYP) Reference Group aims to advocate for and drive the development of accessible and high-quality palliative care for children and young people through the EAPC.

-The CYP Task Force brings together all those working to develop and sustain children’s palliative care services in order to expand the evidence base and share learning and research.
+The CYP Reference group brings together all those working to develop and sustain children’s palliative care services in order to expand the evidence base and share learning and research.

-A Steering Group has been established to organise this work and to build the membership of the wider Task Force.
+A Steering Group has been established to organise this work and to build the membership of the wider group.

 Aims and objectives